nulinspiratie/JAR_education/documentation/drone_assembly.md

 # Drone assembly
+The below instructions describe how to assemble your own drone using parts provided by JAR education.
+At the end, you should have a quadcopter drone that with GPS that can be programmed by a Raspberry Pi.

 ## General tips when assembling a drone
 - Heavy items should be low.
 This will lower the center of mass and will help stabilize the drone.